 Bruce Finlayson: On the 29th of May 2006, my wife Lyn, her Aunt Helen and I were in Montreal to attend the graduation ceremony at McGill University, where Helen was to receive her seventh honorary doctorate.
 Aunt Helen was very excited because she received her bachelor degree in nursing from McGill.
 We drove from Ottawa on a sunny spring day and arrived at the Sofitel in Montreal.
 We had adjoining rooms, one for Helen and one for Lyn and I. The hotel was the height of luxury and only a few blocks from McGill.
-Lyn and I spent the afternoon looking for the perfect evening bag for Helen.
-We had a great time running around to all the elegant shops looking at their bags.
+Lyn and I spent the afternoon looking for the perfect evening bag, for Helen to use at the McGill Club formal dinner for all the recipients of Honorary Doctorates.

 The next day we were picked up at the hotel by a taxicab which took us to the university.
 Once we worked our way through security we were escorted into the building where the robing took place.
 Here we were met by a whole group of nursing faculty.
 From attending other events like this I was not surprised by how much these women clearly admired Helen.
 They gave us seats and refreshments while we waited for the others university officials to show up.
 The room was filled with racks of colourful robes and various dignitaries and administrators of the university.